causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Represents a `Lambda` expression, which is an anonymous function.
+Purpose: Represents a `Lambda` expression, which is an anonymous function.

 A [LambdaExpr](ast_package_classes.md#class-lambdaexpr) node has two forms: one with parameters (e.g., `{a: Int64 => e1; e2 }`) and one without (e.g., `{ => e1; e2 }`).

-Parent Type:
+Parent Types:

 - [Expr](#class-expr)